Finding it difficult to find the right people to connect with on social media?

 If the results you see aren’t quite right, you can tweak them by changing whether the trending topics should be from the last two hours or 24 hours, or anything in between.
 You can also choose which country they should be from.

 When you see a result that looks interesting to you, you can see the number of social shares that link has had.
 This can be a good indication of whether your audience will be interested in the topic.

 There is a goldmine of information out there on social media.

-But you need to filter the noise to find what’s relevant.
+But you need to filter out the noise to find what’s relevant.

-What are you doing to find the best information to share?
+What are you doing to find the best content to share?

 Image courtesy of Shutterstock